-uld the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact a.
-Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: \boxtimes Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? \boxtimes iii) Seismic-related ground failure, including liquefaction? \boxtimes iv) Landslides? \boxtimes b.
-Result in substantial soil erosion or the loss of topsoil? \boxtimes C. Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? d.
-Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? e.
-Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact a.
+Exp effe pose people or structures to potential substantial adverse acts, including the risk of loss, injury, or death involving: $\boxtimes$ i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? $\boxtimes$ b.
+Res sult in substantial soil erosion or the loss of topsoil? $\boxtimes$ C. Be wou pote sub located on a geologic unit or soil that is unstable, or that uld become unstable as a result of the project, and entially result in on- or off-site landslide, lateral spreading, usidence, liquefaction or collapse? d.
+Be Uni or p located on expansive soil, as defined in Table 18-1-B of the form Building Code (1994), creating substantial risks to life property? e.
+Hav sep sev ve soils incapable of adequately supporting the use of tic tanks or alternative waste water disposal systems where vers are not available for the disposal of waste water? $\boxtimes$